How To: Peel and Stick Backsplash

 Matching the Corner

-Back to the original corner to do the other wall.
+I went back to the original corner to do the other wall.
 This is where I made my only mistake.
-When cutting off the straight edge, I cut the wrong side of the peel and stick backsplash tile.
-THIS is the correct way.
-I was unable to get the pattern to match for some reason.
+When cutting off the straight edge, I cut the wrong side of the peel-and-stick backsplash tile.
+This is the correct way.
+For some reason, I was unable to get the pattern to match.

-TIP: You may want to cut that first tile in half, putting them back together in the corner.
+TIP: You may want to cut that first tile in half and put them back together in the corner.
 Does that make sense?
-Then you would work your way out from the corner on both walls.
+Then, you would work your way out from the corner on both walls.

 Pros and Cons of Peel and Stick Backsplash Tile